Guseff/datagrid/README.md

 If virtualize is off, it takes some time to render and to sort table.
 Please be patient!

-Some errors in console due to facebook picture service.
+Some errors in console due to picture service.
 It's not my mistake!

 Please, use Chrome Redux Dev Tool for inspection.